Sign In / Sign Out

-- Colleges & Schools
+- Colleges and Schools

-- Map & Locations
+- Map and Locations

-This seminar focuses on the critical study of business and economic coverage.
+JMC 450 Issues in Coverage of Business and the Economy, a seminar that introduces students to business and economic coverage.
 From balance sheets to regulation to business personalities, the course helps students set their own professional parameters for coverage and learn effective ways to communicate complex topics effectively.

 JMC 453 Reporting on Business and the Economy, in which students pursue deadline stories on local and regional business and economic stories.
 Students learn how to present complex financial topics in clear and compelling ways, with the goal of publication, preparing them for their internships and first jobs.